 2. Public education and community outreach activities, such as hosting a mediation training for the general public or conducting mock trials with at-risk youth.
 Activities that primarily benefit members, such as student competitions, would not be eligible.

-Yes -- but only if your time is spent on behalf of individuals or communities that are underserved or of limited means, on behalf of organizations that serve those individuals or communities, or on behalf of organizations that are advancing civil rights, civil liberties or public rights; to further the law system or legal profession, or to further student access to public interest activities.
+Yes — only if your time is spent on behalf of individuals or communities that are underserved or of limited means, on behalf of organizations that serve those individuals or communities, or on behalf of organizations that are advancing civil rights, civil liberties or public rights; to further the law system or legal profession, or to further student access to public interest activities.
 One example would be participating in or organizing the SBA Day of Service.
 General participation or membership meeting time would not be eligible.

 In part.
 Up to 15 hours each year of each of the following types of activities can be included, if otherwise eligible: